knotidm/TouchDesigner-Projects/README.md

-There are my TD project samples and TOX files included some GLSL shaders related features and the combination between them:
+Here are my TouchDesigner project samples and TOX files that included some GLSL shaders-related features and the combination between them:

 - MatCap
 - ReactiveVertex